0verdoze/EsoLogParser/README.md

 I created this some time ago to extract some data from ESO fight logs, and decided i might as well share it

-Its partially focussed on speed, rellies SIMD, achieving ~430MiB/s per thread on Zen2 CPU
+Its partially focussed on speed, rellies on SIMD usage, achieving ~430MiB/s per thread on Zen2 CPU

 There are some missed optimizations but its more than enough for my use case